Operation Nordseetour: Breakout into the Atlantic

 Once the repairs were completed Admiral Hipper underwent training in the Baltic Sea from 29 October until 18 November.
 She then loaded ammunition and supplies for a long range operation into the Atlantic.
 This sortie, code named Operation Nordseetour (German: "North Sea Tour"), was more ambitious than that which had been planned for September.
 The goal of the operation was to attack Allied convoys in the North Atlantic.
 The cruiser was not to attack ships sailing independently.
-Consistent with standing practices for German surface raiders, the orders for the operation required Meisel to not engage enemy forces that were superior or equal to his ship.
+Due to Admiral Hipper's relatively short range and lack of durability, the plans for the operation called for the ship to make a relatively short cruise compared to that which was undertaken by Admiral Scheer.
+She was to enter the North Atlantic, sail south and then proceed east along the Allied convoy routes.
+At the conclusion of the operation Admiral Hipper was to dock in France.
+Consistent with standing practices for German surface raiders, Meisel was ordered to not engage enemy forces that were superior or equal to his ship.

 At this time the German B-Dienst signals intelligence service was providing raiders with general information about the locations of Allied ships.
 The service was generally unable to pass on actionable intelligence though, as it could not decrypt intercepted Royal Navy radio messages.
 In particular, the Germans lacked information on the dates Allied convoys sailed and the routes they took.
 Each raider embarked a B-Dienst detachment that was responsible for monitoring Allied radio signals and using direction finding techniques to locate convoys and warships.

 The cruiser set out again from Brunsbüttel on 30 November.
 She had been spotted there by a Royal Air Force reconnaissance aircraft the previous day, but the British did not realise that her presence at the port meant she was about to sail.
 Admiral Hipper was escorted by four torpedo boats for the first stage of the voyage.
 She refuelled from a tanker at a fjord near Bergen in Norway on 1 December before proceeding north.
 Meisel wanted a period of bad weather to help hide his ship from British patrols while passing Allied occupied Iceland, and he operated to the south of Jan Mayan island for the next several days.
 During this period, the cruiser refuelled from the tanker Adria on 2, 3 and 5 December.
 After the weather worsened, Admiral Hipper passed through the Denmark Strait that separated Greenland and Iceland on the night of 6/7 December.
 She was not detected by the British.

 After entering the Atlantic, Admiral Hipper proceeded to the waters off southern Greenland to rendezvous with the tanker Friedrich Breme.
 It took several days to locate the tanker, during which Admiral Hippers crew experienced extreme cold and a hurricane force storm.